 While the ISO 21434 is a step forward for the cybersecurity of connected vehicles, it does not enter into the details of how to \emph{efficiently operationalize cybersecurity}.
 Given the complexity of connected vehicles, carrying out all activities and producing all artefacts while still satisfying the production timelines is not feasible without automation.
 Moreover, cybesecurity is a continuous task as new vulnerabilities and attacks are discovered (after vehicle production) requiring new countermeasures and analysis.

-We propose an incremental approach for ISO 21434 that enables continuous and efficient cybersecurity based on three main pillars: \begin{itemize} \item \textbf{Rigorous Security Assessments:} We propose security rigorous assessment specification based on precise logical models with precise semantics.
-In constrast with existing assessment languages, such as Goal Structure Notation~\cite{gsn11standard}, that include textual elements, rigorous security assessments can be automatically checked for missing assumptions or flaws in the argumentation.
+This paper proposes an incremental approach for ISO 21434 that enables continuous and efficient cybersecurity based on three main pillars: \begin{itemize} \item \textbf{Rigorous Security Assessments:} This paper proposes security rigorous assessment specification based on precise logical models with precise semantics.
+In contrast with existing assessment languages, such as Goal Structure Notation~\cite{gsn11standard}, that include textual elements, rigorous security assessments can be automatically checked for missing assumptions or flaws in the argumentation.

-Following our previous work~\cite{dantas20safecomp,dantas20iclp,kondeva19wosocer}, we propose domain specific languages enabling the specification of system architectures, \ie, components and channels, including physical components, \eg, CAN bus or ECUs, and safety and security elements, \eg, hazards and threats, as well as safety and security architectural patterns, \eg, safety and security monitors, watchdogs, and firewalls.
+Following the previous work by~\cite{dantas20safecomp,dantas20iclp,kondeva19wosocer}, this paper proposes domain specific languages enabling the specification of system architectures, \ie, components and channels, including physical components, \eg, CAN bus or ECUs, and safety and security elements, \eg, hazards and threats, as well as safety and security architectural patterns, \eg, safety and security monitors, watchdogs, and firewalls.

-From this language, we specify safety and security reasoning principles written as logic programming rules.
+From this language, safety and security reasoning principles are specified as logic programming rules.
 They specify, for example, under which conditions a particular security pattern used in a given architecture can guarantee the security against some given threats.

 \item \textbf{Incremental Assessment Maintenance:} Whenever there is a change in the system, \eg, a new function is added or removed, or a change in the environment, \eg, a new threat is identified, the security assessment (argument and evidence) shall be re-assessed.